dgwynne/wslv/README.md

 While LVGL and wscons provide the user interface, MQTT will allow it to interact with other hardware or visa versa.

+While it is possible to run a desktop environment and browser in kios mode to provide a user interface, integrating with the devices directly allows for precise (and remote) control of functionality like suspending and resuming the display.

 Also, I'm an idiot and make up work for myself.

 ## To Do